Skip to Content

 • Step 1

-As you no longer need your application to send an alert, as this was just used as a test, you need to start by removing the alert component in your logic flow.
+As you no longer need your application to send an alert, as this was just used as a test, you need to remove this flow function.

 Show logic for button 1